jaroslav-zukov/genome-assembly-notes/content/DNA sequencing technologies.md

 	- accuracy: close to 100%
 	- cost: ~$0.1/kb

-TODO: How the sequencing was done in the past
+TODO: How the sequencing was done in the past → Sanger?